-Christians know how bad it is going to get.
-We know Israel will be threatened from all sides and persecution will increase.
-So far, Congress hasn't approved the agreement but Ms. Bachman suggested that Christians should be very excited (rather than worried) about the possibility that Congress will approve it.
+The Scriptures tell us Israel will be threatened from all sides, and persecution will increase.
+So far, Congress hasn't approved the agreement, but Ms. Bachman suggested that Christians should be very excited (rather than worried) about the possibility that Congress will support it.

 This bothers me more than I can say.
 I wonder if Ms. Bachman realizes just how nasty the "strong right arm of a holy God" will be?
 One only needs to read the book of Revelation to get an idea of what we are in for when God will finally act.
 No one should be excited and looking forward to the day when God will prove to the world His power and strength.
 No one should be looking forward to it at all!
-Because when that day comes that will be it - the end of all things.
+Because when that day comes, that will be it - the end of all things.
 It will be a day of terror that the world has never before experienced.
-People will die in their sins on that day.
-Your unsaved neighbours, your friends, your family.
-Redemption for these lost souls, forgiveness of sins and a place in heaven for all eternity will be lost to them.
+People will die in their sins on that day - your unsaved neighbours, friends, and family.
+Redemption for these lost souls, the forgiveness of sins and a place in heaven for all eternity will be lost to them.
 They will have no more chances.
-Time will be up and they will have to give an account to the Lord Himself on why they rejected Him.
+Time will be up, and they will have to give an account to the Lord Himself on why they rejected Him.
 All who rejected or mocked the Lord will be the ones feeling God's power and strength.
-So, no Michele, this is not something to get excited about.
-This is something we need to fear and this is something our preachers, leaders and teachers need to be expounding on from the pulpit.
+So, no, Michele, this is not something to get excited about.
+This is something we need to fear, and this is something our preachers, leaders, and teachers need to be expounding on from the pulpit.
 It's time to create an urgency in complacent Christians and to replace the "feel good" theatrical church performances we have on Sunday mornings with the knowledge of what is about to happen.
-Jesus is returning and when he comes back it won't be as a gentle shepherd leading and caring for his sheep, but as a mighty warrior, a king wielding justice for all those who said no to His offer to save them from God's wrath.
+Jesus is returning, and when he comes back, it won't be as a gentle shepherd leading and caring for his sheep, but as a mighty warrior, a king wielding justice for all those who said no to His offer to save them from God's wrath.

 I get why Michele Bachman and others are excited about the prospects of Jesus returning soon.
 I get why people say, "Come, Lord Jesus, come."
-I myself say it from time to time, because quite frankly this world sucks!
-But then I stop myself, because of the implications it brings.
-Yes, we are tired of the evil and corruption in this world and we look forward to that day when Jesus comes again and makes everything right.
+I say it from time to time because, quite frankly, this world sucks!
+But then I stop myself because of the implications it brings.
+Yes, we are tired of the evil and corruption in this world, and we look forward to that day when Jesus comes again and makes everything right.
 But when I think about my neighbours or friends and family members who have rejected God and his promise of salvation, I can only weep.

 In Luke 4:14-30 we read about the time Jesus announced in his home synagogue, to his friends and family, his purpose in life.
 He had just spent 40 days in the wilderness (Luke 4:1-2) being tempted by Satan and immediately after that, filled with the Spirit, he went to Galilee and began teaching (not preaching, there is a difference) in the synagogues there (Luke 4:14-15), and everyone who heard him praised him.
 But then he arrived in Nazareth.
 His hometown.
 It was here that he would reveal what God had called him to do.
 His purpose for living if you will.
 Scripture says it was Jesus' custom to be in synagogue every Sabbath.
 So it was normal for him to be there.
 He knew the people who attended and they knew him.
 At first they were receptive to Jesus' words and spoke well of him.
 Many of them were probably thinking, "Wow!
 When did our little Jesus become such a great teacher?
 He's Joseph's son, for crying out loud!
 He never had any formal training, but here he is speaking like a learned Rabbi."
 They were astounded that this carpenter's son was given such a gift from God.
 But then he hit them with a bigger announcement.
 You would think his friends, the people he'd known all his life, and his family would be supportive and excited for him.
 Two minutes ago they were shocked at his teaching gift, but then something happened and the tables turned and they were so angry at his announcement, that they tried to throw him off a cliff in order to kill him.
 Talk about overreacting!
 With friends like that, who needs enemies, right?